ludwigpaul/iShop/README.md

 - `GET /categories/search?query={query}`: Search for categories by a query string (Search category by name).

+### User Management Endpoints
+- `POST /users/register`: Register a new user.
+- `POST /users/login`: Authenticate a user and return a JWT token.
+- `GET /users/profile`: Retrieve the profile of the authenticated user.
+- `PUT /users/profile`: Update the profile of the authenticated user.
+- `GET /users/orders`: Retrieve the order history of the authenticated user.
+- `GET /users/orders/{id}`: Retrieve details of a specific order for the authenticated user.
+- `PUT /users/orders/{id}`: Update the status of an order for the authenticated user (only if the user is admin).

 ## Database Schema Design

 ### Categories Table